Connect

 Community context plays a vital role in healthy communities work.

-Every community has its own culture, assets, history of achievement, and challenges on which to build.
-When funders, local leaders, and partnerships fully recognize and understand these unique community settings, it helps direct strategies and tactics to better align with and leverage various dynamics at play.
+Every community has its own culture, assets, history, and challenges on which to build.
+When funders, community leaders, and partnerships fully recognize and understand these unique community settings, it helps direct strategies and tactics to better align with and leverage various dynamics at play.
 Recognizing, honoring, and accounting for community context matters at every stage of the work.
-As coalitions move through the Community Action Model, this context should be kept in mind to ensure a more rooted approach for long-term sustainability.
+As coalitions move through the Community Action Model, this context should be kept in mind to ensure a more impactful approach for long-term sustainability.

-• Many communities have a long history of formal and informal resident engagement, which may manifest itself through neighborhood associations, youth councils, congregations, and other avenues of civic participation.
+• Many communities have a long history of formal and informal community engagement through associations, youth councils, congregations, and other avenues of civic participation.

 • Culture and history play a significant role in understanding opportunities for (and sometimes resistance to) partnership and community engagement.
 They should inform preparation efforts, especially relationship building and strategy selection.

-• Communities with a history of social and structural injustices such as racism, classism, and other “isms” may require a more intentional, transparent, reciprocal, and action-oriented process in order to build the relationships, mutual understanding, and trust that is necessary for success.
+• A community’s history of social and structural injustices such as racism, classism, and other “isms” may require more intentional, transparent, and reciprocal actions and processes in order to build the relationships, mutual understanding, and trust that is necessary for success.

 Business, Government, and Nonprofit Sector(s) and Coalitions

-• Active nonprofit and service agencies typically serve vulnerable populations.
-They are often effective advocates, have frequent contact with residents and civic groups, and are capable of bringing new grants and complementary resources for health improvement initiatives.
+• Active nonprofit and service agencies typically serve people most impacted by health inequities.
+They are often effective advocates, have relationships and frequent contact with community members and civic groups, and are capable of bringing new grants and complementary resources for health improvement initiatives.

-• Likewise, appointed advisory boards and community coalitions can offer their networks, knowledge, and diverse perspectives.
+• Appointed advisory boards and community coalitions can offer their networks, knowledge, and diverse perspectives.

-• Local policies and plans can present both opportunities for and barriers to health, so community-change partners are wise to consider these as elements that can promote or hinder healthy lifestyles.
+• Community policies and plans can present both opportunities for and barriers to health, so community-change partners are wise to consider these as elements that can promote or hinder healthy lifestyles.

 • Existing programs may offer an opportunity to leverage advocacy efforts toward supportive policies and to build demand for healthier community environments.